-- Read the CQRT Manual it covers all aspects of the CQRT process. - Train your staff in the CQRT process. - Develop a written agency QA Policy & Procedure Manual. - Supervisors reviewing charts and returning to staff for correction prior to reviews will reduce deficiencies and the need for time consuming "30 day returns".
+- Read the manual (online).
+It covers all aspects of the CQRT process. - Train and familiarize your staff with the CQRT process. - Develop a written agency QA Policy & Procedure Manual. - Supervisors reviewing charts and returning to staff for correction prior to reviews will reduce deficiencies and the need for time consuming "30 day returns".